Learn about BPR and how it's used to scale and improve business operations.

 Continuous improvement (CI) is an ongoing effort to improve a product, service, or process.
 The American Society for Quality (ASQ) holds that CI efforts can include incremental improvement, where improvement occurs gradually over time, and breakthrough improvement, where the improvement happens simultaneously.
 CI often requires an organization first to undergo a cultural change before it can have any real chance of success.

 Business process reengineering is often part of CI efforts, as teams look for ways to improve business processes as part of the overall CI scope.
 BPR is also closely tied to Business Process Management (BPM), and it makes sense to have a healthy understanding of both disciplines.
-For a complete overview of BPM, you can read our Introduction to Business Process Management.
+You can read our Introduction to Business Process Management for a complete overview of BPM.

 What are the Pros and Cons of Business Process Reengineering?